This program is designed to strengthen the religious basis of the individual’s life and work, whether in a secular career or church-related career.

 MTS Thesis Option (2 units)

 MTS students who maintain a minimum A- average, normally after completion of 15 courses, may choose to write a thesis in partial fulfillment of the requirements for the MTS degree.
 The thesis is worth two units of study and comprises the summative exercise for this option.
 Students are given two full semesters to write their theses.
 After two full semesters, students must apply for an extension and will be charged a program continuation fee.
-Further information is available from the Director of Basic Degree Programs.
+Further information is available from the Programs Coordinator.

 Research Paper Option (1 unit)